 Upload VHD file to lab's storage account using AzCopy

 In Azure DevTest Labs, VHD files can be used to create custom images, which are used to provision virtual machines.
 The following steps walk you through using the AzCopy command-line utility to upload a VHD file to a lab's storage account.
 Once you've uploaded your VHD file, the Next steps section lists some articles that illustrate how to create a custom image from the uploaded VHD file.
-For more information about disks and VHDs in Azure, see About disks and VHDs for virtual machines
+For more information about disks and VHDs in Azure, see Introduction to managed disks

 AzCopy is a Windows-only command-line utility.

 The following steps walk you through uploading a VHD file to Azure DevTest Labs using AzCopy.

 Get the name of the lab's storage account using the Azure portal: